 And your final choice is 2001: A Space Odyssey (1968) by Arthur C Clarke.
 For people who haven’t read the book or seen the movie, could you give a brief outline of the plot?

 I’ll have to be careful not to spoil it.
 Basically, it’s about a space mission and a computer that goes bad.
 The book looks at humanity’s future, but it starts off right at the dawn of humanity.
 That’s one of the things I really like about it because, as we’ve seen in all these other books, developments in AI are now prompting us to ask questions about who we are as humans and where we’ve come from.
 One of the dangers from some of the current discussions about AI and ethics is that it would be easy to think that we can just look at where we are now.
-It’s too easy to think that we’re in a very good position and have made a lot of progress, so let’s just make that progress a bit further.
-But what we need to do is to keep in view a long historical sweep about where we’ve come from and who we are as humans.
+It’s too easy to think that we’re in a very good position and have made a lot of progress, so let’s just progress a bit further.
+What we need to do is to keep in view a long historical sweep about where we’ve come from and who we are as humans.

 2001 starts off in the cradle of humanity in Africa, with a group of early humans including one named Moon Watcher.
 The events of the book span that historical dawn of humanity to what’s happening to the characters in the book in the current day.
 I think we do need to have some sense of what we’re doing with AI and technology and what significance it has for the whole of humanity, not just to focus on the small issues that arise with specific uses of it.